-As per manufacturer's recommendations for correct storage of adrenaline autoinjectors and to ensure that the adrenaline is not affected by changes in temperature or light the college provides an insulated pouch to store the students Adrenaline (Epinephrine) Autoinjector.
+As per manufacturer's recommendations for correct storage of EpiPen® and to ensure that the adrenaline is not affected by changes in temperature or light the college provides an insulated pouch to store the students Adrenaline (Epinephrine) Autoinjector.

-If the student's Adrenaline (Epinephrine) Autoinjector is removed from the usual location this is clearly recorded on the whiteboard and first aid kit/adrenaline autoinjector register in the First Aid Office.
+If the student's Adrenaline (Epinephrine) Autoinjector is removed from the usual location this is clearly recorded on the whiteboard and first aid kit/EpiPen register in the First Aid Office.